-The process to appeal the loss of Federal Student Aid benefits will be maintained by the Financial Aid Office and communicated to the appropriate students at the end of each semester.
+The process to appeal the loss of Federal Student Aid benefits will be maintained by the Financial Aid Office and communicated to the appropriate students at the end of each semester, or as deemed necessary on an individual basis.
 The appeal process will require a written appeal from the student and completion of an E-advisor program online in order to establish an academic plan for coursework.